 Unless you have a background in poetry or hymnology, even those of you who are experienced songwriters may feel lost while discussing the mechanics of hymn text writing, and terms like “iambic,” “77.77,” and “tetrameter.”
 So let’s take the mystery out of it today with a simple glossary.
-Use the “Print This” button at the bottom of this post to turn this Glossary into a printable PDF.
+Use the “Print Friendly” button at the bottom of this post to turn this Glossary into a printable PDF.

 Before we go over the various units of line length in hymnody, let’s look at the standard units of metric feet in these lines.
 This term, “metric feet,” is just a way to categorize the way different syllables are emphasized when we speak or sing them.
 Here are the most common units of metric feet in hymns (and all songs, for that matter):